 - Faculty and students are expected to arrive promptly and meet the librarian in the front lobby near the security desk.

 We have also created a series of instructional videos that highlight search techniques for a variety of library resources.
 Examples of animations include how to find books and journal articles using Spartan Search, configuring Google Scholar and tips for finding peer reviewed articles.

 Attention faculty members

-We can create customized animations for your class that can be embedded into the Course Management System so that your students can learn how to search at their convenience.
+We can create customized animations for your class that can be embedded into the Learning Management System so that your students can learn how to search at their convenience.
 Please contact Ted Sherman at email@example.com or 716-829-8116 for additional information on this option.